getodk/docs/docs/central-upgrade.rst

           $ git diff docker-compose.yml

         You will see additions in green with ``+`` prefixes.

-You can ignore any changes related to a custom database because those will be addressed by migrating ``files/service/config.json.template``.
+        You can ignore any changes related to a custom database because those have been addressed by migrating ``files/service/config.json.template``.
 Copy any other changes to a scratch file on your local computer.
 You will use this to copy your custom values into the new format.

      #.
-If you have any non-database customizations, open the ``.env`` file for editing:
+If you specify a value for ``NODE_OPTIONS``, open the ``.env`` file for editing:

         .. code-block:: console

           $ nano .env

-     #.
-If you specify a value for ``NODE_OPTIONS``, copy that to the ``.env`` file in the following format:
+        Copy that to the ``.env`` file in the following format:

         .. code-block:: bash